 Congregated Behaviour Setting - Our Lady of Lourdes

-Students arriving at Our Lady of Lourdes may have a diagnosis of Autism Spectrum Disorder, or an Emotional Behavioural Disability.
-Each student placed at Our Lady of Lourdes School has a history of difficulty in regular school settings, and may have a learning disability as well.
+Students arriving at Our Lady of Lourdes typically have a diagnosis of an Emotional Behavioural Disability.
+Each student placed at Our Lady of Lourdes School has a history of difficulty in regular school settings and may have a learning disability as well.
 The goal in every case is to assist the student in developing a repertoire of strategies that will assist the student upon his/her return to a regular school setting.